stefanovic80/geompy/README.md

 # Usage

-Open a console and move to the folder where the main.py file is located; which is named "analyticGeometry".
+Open a console and move to the geompy folder, where the main.py file is located.

 Run the ipython interpreter (type "ipython"), and type

 `run main.py`

-In this example, you gonna choose -20 and 20, respectively:

-`xmin`

-`-20`

-`xmax`

-`20`
+A Cartesian plane opens by side of th ipython interpreter

 ![Alt Text](pictures/pythonInterpreter.png)